Finite-difference-based simulation and adjoint optimization of gas networks: The Network Model

 Thus, the SBP matrices allow defining fluxes in and out of the pipes depending only on the values of the first and the last point.
 Discrete conservation laws can be derived where the fluxes determine the change of conserved quantities.

 To allow a decomposition like \eqref{SBPdecomp}, a special choice of the derivative operator is needed.
-Operators of different discretization error are derived by Strand \cite{Strand1994} for diagonal matrices $W$, which are preferred, since they allow an explicit prediction-correction scheme, see below.
+Operators of different discretization error are derived by Strand \cite{Strand1994} for diagonal matrices $W$, which are preferred for our purpose, since they allow an explicit prediction-correction scheme, see below.
+The derivation allows for arbitrary order, while we use second order in the numerical examples.
 The discretization in space is simply performed by replacing the derivatives $ \partial_x$ with the discrete SBP derivative operators $D_x = W^{-1}S$ in (\ref{eq_euler_conti}-\ref{eq_euler_momentum}).
-The derivation allows for arbitrary order, while we use second order in the numerical examples.

 The derived schemes are similar to a finite volume scheme.
 A subtle but essential difference is the double role of the outermost values which define the local discretization value and the flux, while for finite volumes the cell value and the flux at the boundary can be chosen independently.